udaan-iitt/editions/2023_Summer/puppet_show_22_23.md

 >
 >*-Aman*

 >Working with sathya is definitely fun, anyone who worked with would say the same.
-Hes the one who says "Bro, I Have no clue" but at the end hes the one sorting the things out at the right moment.
+He's the one who says "Bro, I Have no clue" but at the end he's the one sorting the things out at the right moment.
 Despite being busy with N number of other works yet he never left the club dangling.
 Though there were many last moment rushes, we as a team managed to pull of things before its too late.
 His omnipresense during Inter IIT preparation is worth mentioning, being a master of multiple arts he was just running like a machine giving individual tasks to each team, tracking their progress, coordinating with cultural secretary for updates, getting art supplies etc. His feats at the account section for modifying and  adjusting the budget before and after every event needs a special mention.
 >
 >*-Sanjay*